Selindek/spring-data-jpa-acl/acl/README.md

 - Elements without READ permission will be ignored.
 - Elements which are already in the collection are ignored.

-If there are still elements which are actually added to the collection then `BeforeLinkSaveEvent`and `AfterLinkSaveEvent` will be fired with a collection value which contains only the actually added elements.
+If there are still elements which are actually added to the collection then `BeforeLinkSaveEvent`and `AfterLinkSaveEvent` will be fired with a collection value which contains the elements which were really added.

 ### PUT elements to a collection

 Same rules than above, but before the `Save` events there will be also `BeforeLinkDeleteEvent` and `AfterLinkDeleteEvent` fired with all of the elements which were in the collection before the PUT request but not afterward.
 (During a PUT request the original content is completely overridden with the new content).
-If there are no such elements then the event won't be fired.
+If there are no such elements then these events won't be fired.

 ### DELETE entries form a map